Mom's Best Recipes

 4.9

-A golden-brown prime rib roast resting on a cutting board with herbs and a small bowl of au jus nearby
+A golden-brown prime rib roast resting on a carving board with herbs, coarse salt, and a small bowl of au jus nearby

 Why It Works